 - Camping in BLM Land: There are 24 campgrounds in the Moab area that are maintained by the Bureau of Land Management.
 You typically won’t get the amenities here, but they are typically much cheaper and often offer great views.

 - Hotel, Motel, Holiday Inn: Moab has a lot of hotels, but keep in mind that they will be booked during the busy season.
 Book your hotel early if you want to stay close to the park.
-If you want the easiest commute (besides camping in the park), the Fairfield Inn & Suites is 2.3 miles away and is the closest hotel from the Arches Visitor Center.

 Have you been to Arches National Park?
 What were your favorite spots there?